flutter/website/src/deployment/linux.md

 $ sudo snap install lxd
 ```

-LXD can be used as an alternative backend during the
+LXD is required for core22 during the
 snap build process.
 Once installed, LXD needs to be
 configured for use.
 The default answers are suitable
 for most use cases.